hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/dynamo-db-accelerator-clusters-encryption-in-transit-enabled.md

 ## Description

-This control checks whether a DAX cluster has encryption in transit enabled.
+This control checks whether an Amazon DynamoDB Accelerator (DAX) cluster is encrypted in transit, with the endpoint encryption type set to TLS.
+The control fails if the DAX cluster isn't encrypted in transit.

 This rule is covered by the [dynamo-db-accelerator-clusters-encryption-in-transit-enabled](https://github.com/hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/blob/main/policies/dynamo-db/dynamo-db-accelerator-clusters-encryption-in-transit-enabled.sentinel) policy.